grumpygk/cardatron/README.md

         },
     ]

-these additional keysword are refered to as extended keywords.
+these additional keywords are referred to as extended keywords.

 # Customization